Granting access to an application running in a Kubernetes cluster

 Once removed from the specification, the internal IP address may be automatically assigned to a different resource in the same cloud network.
 We recommend selecting the address closer to the upper bound of your subnet's IP address range.

-- Create a simple application.
+- Create a Kubernetes app.

-- Create a LoadBalancer type service with a public IP address.
+- Create a LoadBalancer type service.

 - Optionally, create a NetworkPolicy object.